Accelerated Prosecutor Recruit Program

 • Work/life balance with guaranteed weekday shifts and generous leave entitlements.

-• Have your skillset rewarded with the highest payscale in the NSW Police Force.
+• Have your skillset rewarded with the highest pay scale in the NSW Police Force.

 Applying for the program